Plane carrying 132 crashes in China | DW | 21.03.2022

 A China Eastern Airlines aircraft has crashed in the southern province of Guangxi, and casualties are unknown.

-A China Eastern Airlines Boeing 737 carrying 132 passengers crashed in the southern Guangxi Province on Monday, China's Civil Aviation Administration (CAAC) said.
+A China Eastern Airlines Boeing 737 carrying 132 people crashed in the southern Guangxi Province on Monday, China's Civil Aviation Administration (CAAC) said.

 The number of casualties was unknown, but Guangxi's emergency services said rescuers were on their way to the crash site.